amaury1093/react-mapbox-gl-draw/README.md

 ## Testing

 Only `semistandard` is run for linting.
-Proper testing needs to be added.
+Proper testing needs to be added, see [#19](https://github.com/amaurymartiny/react-mapbox-gl-draw/issues/19) if you would like to help.